parafoxia/analytix/README.md

 - A clever interface allows you to make multiple requests across multiple sessions without reauthorising
 - Extra support allows the native saving of CSV files and conversion to DataFrame objects
 - Easy enough for beginners, but powerful enough for advanced users

-## What does *analytix* do?

-The YouTube Studio provides a fantastic interface where creators can view some incredibly detailed analytics for their channel.
-However, there's no way to perform programmatical operations on the data to do some proper analysis on it.
-This is where analytix comes in.

-The process of analysing data on the YouTube Studio is comprised of two steps:

-1. Retrieving the data to be analysed and visualised
-2. Presenting that data to the user

-analytix aims to handle step one as comprehensively as possible, allowing analysts to use tools such as *pandas* and *Matplotlib* to work on the data without having to faff around with Google's offerings.

 ## Installation